nagulushareef/The_C_Programming_Language/README.md

 # The_C_Programming_Language
-solution to exercise problems in the c programming language second edition
+Solutions to exercise problems in the c programming language second edition